tsoonjin/visionx/doc/Analysis.md

   - Need to identify correctly octagon
   - Use vision cue to determine center of octagon
   - staying very close to object affects vision detection

+## Prior information
+  - estimated location
+  - size of actual object
+  - what is around the object like other buoy
+  - orientation of object
+  - color of object
+  - time to find object

+## Things that needed to be done at Robosub
+  -  automate checking of system
+  -  retrieve and analyze bags quickly after each practice round
+  -  sync code with vehicle efficiently
+  -  integrated tests for code
+  -  change and save parameters quickly
+  -  backup plans for every state in taskrunner
+  -  list of things to be tested during practice run for a particular task
+  -  systematic ways to collect and annotate data